Culture of Assam: Chunbîl Melâ (Jonbeel Mela)

 Jonbeel Mela (pron:ˈʤɒnˌbi:l ˈmeɪlə) (Tiwa: Chunbîl Melâ) is a three-day annual indigenous Tiwa Community fair held the weekend of Magh Bihu at a historic place known as Dayang Belguri at Joonbeel.
 It is 3 km from Jagiroad in Morigaon district of Assam and 32 km from Guwahati.
 The National Highway connecting the mela is NH 37.
 The Joonbeel (Joon and Beel are Assamese terms for the Moon and a wetland respectively) is so-called because a large natural water body is shaped like a crescent moon.

 Beshoma

 Beshoma is a festival of Deshi people.
 It is a celebration of sowing crop.
 The Beshoma starts on the last day of Chaitra and goes on until the sixth of Baisakh.
 With varying locations it is also called Bishma or Chait-Boishne.

 Ali Ai Ligang

 Ali-Ai-Ligang is the spring festival of the Mising people of Assam, India.
 The name of the festival is made up of three terms, 'Ali', root and seed, 'Ai', fruit and 'Ligang', to sow.

 Bohuwa dance

-Bohuwa dance is festival of Sonowal Kacharis of Assam, India.
+Bohuwa dance is a festival of the Sonowal Kacharis of Assam, India.

+Sport

+The Abhiruchi Sports Day is celebrated annually on 3 September in honour of athlete Bhogeswar Baruah, and the Bhogeswar Baruah National Sports Awards are also awarded on the same day to Assam and national athletes.